-For 2015 we will again have two host hotels: the Doubletree at Campbell Centre, 8250 North Central Expressway, and the Holiday Inn Park Cities at 6070 North Central Expressway.
-The festival has negotiated an exceptional rate of $85 per night with two of the finest hotels in the north Dallas corridor.
+For 2016 we will again have our host hotels, the Doubletree at Campbell Centre, 8250 North Central Expressway.
+The festival has negotiated an exceptional rate of $95 per night with one of the finest hotels in the north Dallas corridor.
 This rate will be available until February 12th or until the block is sold out.

 In order to get this rate the festival must guarantee a minimum number of rooms, and if that number is not met then significant financial penalties may be imposed.
 That room block runs from Thursday night through Sunday night.

 We have reviewed prior year’s bookings with the Doubletree and noticed two things that concern both us and the hotel management.
 Firstly, a number of people are booking just the Saturday night.
 While we recognize that Saturday is party night and people want to stay rather than drive home (and we admire you for that), that one night only booking effectively blocks the people who wish to stay the entire weekend.
 With too many Saturday only reservations, the full weekend people find themselves with a Friday and Sunday availability – not too enticing.
 This causes the festival to be unable to meet the minimum room guarantee in our contract, which could cause future year’s room rates to have to be raised.